 If the symptoms persist, or if in doubt, speak to a doctor or visit the accident & emergency department for immediate medical attention.

-Following the end of the circuit breaker period, Gleneagles Hospital and our 24-hour A&E clinics will continue to deliver essential healthcare services to those in need.
-If you or your family members are experiencing urgent medical symptoms, seek medical help immediately.
+Following the end of the circuit breaker period, Gleneagles Hospital and our 24-hour A&E clinic have resumed all healthcare services.
+If you or your family members require treatment for a medical condition, make an appointment with a specialist.